 Working Remotely From Another Country — The Life Hack

 Before you kick off running through this checklist, get in touch with us at Iglu to see if joining us could be an option for you.
-We hire talented professionals with experience and/or education in IT or tech-adjacent business fields, while allowing remote employees to work from anywhere they like and even for their own clients as digital nomads.
+We hire talented professionals with experience and/or education in IT or tech-adjacent business fields, while allowing our employees unparalleled flexibility in their work schedules, location, and the projects they choose to work on.

 If you’re eligible based on your skills, profession or education, we may be able to offer you a position that provides a level of autonomy similar to self employment, and our team can then automate your visa, work permit, and income tax responsibilities.
 Drop us a message or visit us online to find out more.